 Peripheral artery disease (PAD) is a common yet often overlooked condition, especially among the elderly.
 It affects blood vessels outside the heart and brain, most commonly in the legs, and can lead to pain, numbness, and difficulty walking, significantly impacting quality of life.
 Fortunately, PAD can be managed effectively with the right strategies and care.

 At Arrae Health Corona & palm Spring, we focus on optimizing PAD care for older adults, ensuring better health and improving quality of life.
+Your trusted partner for comprehensive PVD treatment & PAD care.
+We offer advanced therapies to improve blood flow and enhance your quality of life.

 PAD is characterized by the narrowing of lower extremity arteries due to plaque build-up, which slows blood flow and leads to symptoms such as: